Fullers' Waiheke ferry price rise 'punishing'

 "This is a massive increase that will seriously hurt Waiheke's regular commuters. $403 for an adult monthly is a punishing fare," Darby told the Herald.

-"HOP users are penalised even more harshly with an almost 10% increase.
+"HOP users are penalised even more harshly with an almost 10 per cent increase.
 That's telling rejection of fitting in with AT's integrated fares," Darby added.

 Darby was unconvinced.

-"We all know that the cost of diesel and labour has gone through the roof," the councilor said.
+"We all know that the cost of diesel and labour has gone through the roof," the councillor said.

 "But when we reviewed prices [on AT-regulated routes] in February, we decided to hold prices because we were looking at the bigger picture.
 We know people's budgets are under pressure, and we want to get commuters back after Covid."